Skip to main content

 Introduction

-The Enactor application addresses the above requirements by allowing the use of specific POS configuration which enables a retailer to install and execute the SCO POS.
-This document will provide detailed information on the necessary configuration required for the installation of a SCO POS in the Enactor solution.
+The Enactor application addresses these requirements by allowing the use of specific POS configuration which enables a retailer to install and execute the SCO POS.
+The purpose of this guide is to provide detailed information on the necessary configuration required for the installation of a SCO POS in the Enactor solution.

 Overview